-The choice of method was influenced by two books: The practice of Social Research (Babbie, 2010) and Advanced Research Methods in the Built Environment (Knight & Ruddock, 2008).
+The choice of research method was influenced by two books: The practice of Social Research (Babbie, 2010) and Advanced Research Methods in the Built Environment (Knight & Ruddock, 2008).
 There are many different methods and paradigms of research.
 These are illustrated in the below table (Dainty, 2008).
-As a result, a mixed-method research approach was used.
+As a result of reading about the various methods, a mixed-method research approach was used.